Vinuthagowdabr/video-communication-analyzer/README.md

 1. Push your code to a public GitHub repository.
 2. Go to [Streamlit Community Cloud](https://share.streamlit.io/).
 3. Connect your GitHub account and deploy the app, pointing to your `app.py` file.
+4. I designed the project to work fully offline using Whisper and yt_dlp.
+This avoids expensive API costs and keeps user data private.
+It runs completely on a local computer — no internet or API key required.
+So the Streamlit Cloud version will only work partially because it blocks audio processing.
+But on any local system, it works 100%.

 ## 📁 Project Structure